-How will we spend our free time?
+How do we spend our free time?

-Finally, and this is a given, of course, is that there’ll also be some socialising thrown into the mix.
+Finally, and this is a given, of course, is that there’ll be some socialising thrown into the mix.
 We’re both pretty sociable and love a good party or catch-up with friends over a meal and/ or a beer or three!

 What will you get?

-Alongside entertaining anecdotes, you’ll see lots of valuable information, reviews, and hints and tips.
+On the blog itself, alongside entertaining anecdotes, you’ll see lots of valuable information, reviews, and hints and tips.
 These will include posts on accommodation, food, transport, what to see and do, culture, living and working abroad, and much more.

 For those of you prefer to watch and listen than to read, Andy has started a video blog ‘GOING NOMAD…aka pigs on bikes’.